sogko/pecker-docs/_configurations/package-asset.md

 ##### assetNames
 An array of asset names to be added to a package asset.

-The assets must be define in the current Pecker configuration.

 * Required: `true`
 * Default: `[]`